-We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and many other purebred dogs.
+We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 What is a Dachshund-Border Collie mix?

-The Border Collie-Dachshund is a mixed breed dog from two purebred parents, the Dachshund, and the Border Collie.
+The Border Collie-Dachshund is a mixed breed dog from two purebred parents, the Dachshund and the Border Collie.

 Since the parents are quite different in size, we get a Border Weenie by breeding a male Dachshund with a female Border Collie via IVF.